jagrvargen/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 9. 9-add.js - A script that prints the addition of two integers which are passed as the first and second arguments to the script.

 10. 10-factorial.js - A script that computes and prints a factorial.

+11. 11-second_biggest.js - A script that searches for the second biggest integer in the list of arguments.